Ted Williams: Personal life

 Williams campaigned for Richard Nixon in the 1960 United States Presidential Election, and after Nixon lost to John F. Kennedy, refused several invitations from President Kennedy to gather together in Cape Cod.
 He supported Nixon again in 1968, and as manager of the Senators, kept a picture of him on his desk, meeting with the President several times while managing the team.
-In 1972 he called Nixon, “the greatest president of my lifetime.”
+In 1972 he called Nixon, "the greatest president of my lifetime".
 In the following years, Williams endorsed several other candidates in Republican Party presidential primaries, including George H. W. Bush in 1988 (whom he also campaigned for in New Hampshire), Bob Dole in 1996, and George W. Bush in 2000.

-According to friends, Williams was an atheist and this influenced his decision to be cryogenically frozen.
-His daughter Claudia stated "It was like a religion, something we could have faith in ... no different from holding the belief that you might be reunited with your loved ones in heaven".
+Williams was called an atheist by several biographers, though Williams disproved this in his autobiography by stating that he did believe in God.
+He was raised in a Christian household but did not publicly emphasize his religious beliefs throughout his life.
+He often described himself as a spiritual person.
+His experiences during World War II, particularly his time as a Marine pilot, may have influenced his views on life and faith.
+In numerous interviews and his autobiography, Williams refers to God and his strained relationship with theism due to his mother's constant work with the church.
+As quoted in his autobiography My Turn at Bat, Williams stated: "I have a God given talent.
+God gets you to the plate, but it's up to you what happens when you get there".
+He concludes his sentiment later with "I'm not a religious man, but I do believe in God.
+I believe that he has given me a gift, and I try to use it as best I can."

-Williams's brother Danny and his son John-Henry both died of leukemia.
+Williams' brother Danny and his son John-Henry both died of leukemia.